Filing for Bankruptcy in Champion, Alberta

 The consumer proposal is a simple process that allows you to make arrangements to pay all, or part, of your unsecured debts through monthly payments over a specified period of time (up to a maximum of 5 years).

-The first thought people have when encountering financial difficulty is filing for bankruptcy.
-Depending on your financial situation, more appropriate solutions may be available.
+The first thought people have when confronted with debt problems is filing forbankruptcy.
+However, there are many solutions that may be better suited to your particular financial situation.
 We'll work together to create a plan that works best for you.